EllKyGr/Pycro/README.md

 Micro currently can highlight more than 100 languages and users can customize their editor with several methods.
-Although the repository counts with several [syntax files](https://github.com/zyedidia/micro/tree/master/runtime/syntax), and it's stated how can be improved to better suit the user experience, at the present it only addresses basic statements and keywords.
+Although the repository counts with several [syntax files](https://github.com/zyedidia/micro/tree/master/runtime/syntax), and it's stated how can be improved to better suit the user experience, at the present it addresses general group statements and keywords.
 Thus the expanded syntax file present here adds type hint, function calls and several other new handy highlighted cases.
 This isn't by any means a full fledged error prove file: either by current